catcatcat8/mixbytes-audit/README.md

 There are missed events for `veto`, `vote` functions in `VotingDAOV2.sol`.

 ##### Recommendation
-It is recommended to emit the events for these functions.
+It is recommended to emit events for these functions.

 ***